jbkerry/oligo/docs/capture.rst

 Description
 ===========

-.. automodule:: regions
+.. automodule:: capture
    :platform: Unix

 Functions: :func:`gen_oligos`

 .. note::

-    For full functionality, `regions` should be run from the command line in order to test the efficiency of the generated oligos.
+    For full functionality, `capture` should be run from the command line in order to test the efficiency of the generated oligos.
 This involves a pipeline that incorporates functions from the :doc:`tools <tools>` module.

 Usage
 =====

-When run from the command line, `regions.py` takes the following parameters
+When run from the command line, `capture.py` takes the following parameters

 .. code-block:: bash
-   :caption: Parameters for regions.py
+   :caption: Parameters for capture.py

-   usage: regions.py [-h] -f FASTA -g GENOME -b BED [-o OLIGO] [-e ENZYME]
+   usage: capture.py [-h] -f FASTA -g GENOME -b BED [-o OLIGO] [-e ENZYME]
                   [-s STAR_INDEX] [--blat]

    optional arguments: